Andrés Pico: In the Mexican–American War

 During the Mexican–American War, Andrés Pico commanded the native forces, the California Lancers, in Alta California.
-In 1846 Pico led an attack on forces commanded by U.S. General Stephen Watts Kearny at the fierce but inconclusive Battle of San Pasqual.
-He is sometimes confused with his older brother Pío Pico, who in 1847, was elected as the last Governor of Alta California.
+In 1846, Pico led an attack on forces commanded by U.S. Army general Stephen Watts Kearny at the fierce but inconclusive Battle of San Pasqual.
+He is sometimes confused with his older brother Pío Pico, who in 1847, was elected as the last governor of Alta California.

-On January 13, 1847, as the acting governor of Mexican Alta California (while his brother was in Mexico raising additional money for the fight against the United States), Andrés Pico approached the U.S. commander Lieutenant-Colonel John C. Frémont, man to man and alone.
+On January 13, 1847, as the acting governor of Mexican Alta California (while his brother was in Mexico raising additional money for the fight against the United States), Andrés Pico approached the U.S. Army commander Lieutenant Colonel John C. Frémont, man to man and alone.
 Without firing a shot, Don Andrés and Frémont agreed to the terms of the Ceasefire of Cahuenga, an informal agreement that ended the war in California, in exchange for promises of protection of California from abuses by Frémont's forces.
 Frémont agreed to stop burning Californio ranches and stop stealing horses and cattle; he and Andrés Pico became friends.
 The Ceasefire was confirmed by the Treaty of San Fernando, formalized at the mission.

 Post-statehood activity

+Despite having previously fought against the Americans, Pico was elected a delegate to California's First Constitutional Convention in August 1849.
+In 1850, after statehood was achieved, Don Andrés was elected to the California State Assembly from Los Ángeles.
+Because of perceived anti-Californio sentiments in San Francisco, as well as his own pro-Southern sentiments, Pico introduced a bill in 1859 to divide California into two states (the lower counties becoming the Territory of Colorado).
+The bill passed the legislature, was signed by the governor, and was put to a vote of Southern California voters.
+The voters approved the split, but Congress failed to act on the matter.

 In 1853, Don Andrés acquired a half interest in Rancho Ex-Mission San Fernando from Eulogio F. de Celis; it was split along present-day Roscoe Boulevard, with his brother Pio Pico's land being the southern half of the San Fernando Valley to the Santa Monica Mountains.

-After statehood, in 1851, Don Andrés was elected to the California State Assembly from Los Ángeles.
-Because of perceived anti-Californio sentiments in San Francisco, Don Andrés authored what was known as the Pico Bill in February 1859, to partition California into two states—north and south.
-The bill proposed to create the "Territory of Colorado" from the southern counties of the state.
-The bill passed both houses of the state legislature and was signed by the Governor John B. Weller on April 18, 1859.
-But the U.S. Congress never voted on the bill because of the outbreak of the Civil War.
-U.S. Congress approval was required before the proposed partition could be put to a vote of the people.
+In 1858, Pico was commissioned as a brigadier general in the California Militia.